jimjunker1/jimjunker1.github.io/projects/index.md

 ### Urbanization effects on stream water quality

-Urbanization of stream environments is increasing
+Urbanization of stream environments is rapidly increasing globally.
+These changes often lead to shifts in the hydrology and ecology of these systems including the loss of important ecosystem services like clean water, food production, and recreation.
+Research in the group is using concentration-discharge (C-Q) relationships along with patterns of ecosystem metabolism to understand how streams transport and transform nutrients and materials delivered from the watershed.
+The rapidly expanding Dallas-Fort Worth metropolitan area provides a unique opportunity to explore gradients of urbanization and associated stream ecosystem in the largest inland metropolitan area of the U.S.

 ### Population secondary production and toolsets for estimating secondary production

-Secondary production, the accrual of heterotrophic biomass over time, is a comprehensive measure of population that incorporates individual growth, mortality, and reproduction.
+Secondary production, the accrual of heterotrophic biomass over time, is a comprehensive measure of a population that incorporates individual growth, mortality, and reproduction.
 Because it is rooted in bioenergetic theory and incorporates detailed information of the entire life-cycle of organisms, it is also a very useful measurement for